hubofvalley/Testnet-Guides/Story Protocol/README.md

 sed -i "/STORY_/d" $HOME/.bash_profile
 ```

-# Consensus client version update to v0.10.0 (at height 626,575)
+# Consensus client version update to v0.10.0 (upgrade took at height 626,575)

 ### 1. define the path of cosmovisor for being used in the consensus client